FreaKzero/brackets-swatcher/README.md

 ##Features
 * Support for SASS/SCSS/LESS Files
 * Support for all color-related functions, rgba() and Hashs
-* Change Assetfolder Path for preview Images in Bottombar/Codehints
 * Configurable Swatch sizes
 * Codehints
 * Filter/Search via Variablename or the Variablevalue
+* Dark and Brighttheme Support

+* Define an Assetpath for Images
+	* Change Assetfolder once a Session via Dialog
+	* //swatcher-assets: "relative/path/from/project" annotation in the first Line of your File

 * Bottompanel Colorpalette
     * Leftclick to insert Variable or Value